tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 ### datasets

 channel_dataset is the main class for the creation of the dataset, composed of tuples of (tx bits, tx symbols, received channel values).
-Handles all the data generation part up to the channel output including.
+Handles all the data generation part up to the channel output.

+### decoders

+Includes the models of the vanilla BP (bp directory), WBP (wbp directory), model-based Bayesian WBP (modular_bayesian_wbp directory) and the Bayesian WBP (bayesian_wbp) directory.
+See each file for further documentation.
+The common architecture is in bp_nn and bp_nn_weights.
+The file decoder_trainer holds the basic functions for training and evaluating the decoder.

 ### detectors

-Includes the next files:

-(1) The backbone trainer.py which holds the most basic functions, including the network initialization and the sequential transmission in the channel and BER calculation.

-(2) The DeepSIC trainer and backbone detector, including the Bayesian variants.
-Note that we included end-to-end implementation of DeepSIC even as it is not employed in the paper (DeepSIC in the paper refers to the sequential trained one which has higher performance).

-(3) The black-box DNN we compare to, and its Bayesian variant for comparison - again it is not used in the paper as the DNN is inferior to DeepSIC in small data regime (so its Bayesian variant is not so interesting).
+Includes the models of the vanilla deepsic trained either in end to end fashion, or the more conventional sequentially (see the original paper on DeepSIC for more details).Model-based Bayesian DeepSIC is in the modular_bayesian_deepsic directory and the Bayesian DeepSIC is in bayesian_deepsic directory.
+See each file inside for further documentation.
+The common architecture is in the file deepsic_detector.
+The files detector_trainer and deepsic_trainer hold the basic functions for training and evaluating the detector.

 ### plotters